JaKoB-Data-Projects/Nobel_Prize_Winners.EA/README.md

 - A list of laureates who won multiple Nobel Prizes.

 Files
-- analysis.py — example script that performs the analysis and plots
+- notebook.ipynb — example script that performs the analysis and plots
+- noblel.csv - example file that displays the analysis and plots

 Requirements
 - Python 3.8+